nikandt/woodsat/README.md

 1) 433-438 MHz uplink with LoRa
 2) 433-438 MHz uplink without LoRa
-3) Orbitcon.io - on your own web browser, if you want to test your equipment or if you do not have access to radio hardware
+3) Orbitcon.io - on your web browser, if you want to test your equipment or if you do not have access to radio hardware

 ## UHF Telecommand uplink / Telemetry downlink / CW beacon